-Management of hyperbilirubinemia in the neonatal period is often with phototherapy.
-But it has been shown to degrade riboflavin and cause a deficiency in the newborns.
+Management of hyperbilirubinemia in the neonatal period is often done with phototherapy.
+But it has been shown to degrade riboflavin and cause a deficiency in newborns.
 A prophylactic daily oral dose of riboflavin prevents the development of the deficiency.

 This rare syndrome results from a group of antiretroviral drugs used to treat HIV infection called nonnucleoside reverse transcriptase inhibitors (NNRTI).
 Discontinuation of the drug, along with treatment with riboflavin, causes its reversal.

 This condition consists of gradual corneal narrowing caused by an alteration in the collagen matrix in the stroma, resulting in protrusion of the cornea in an irregular pattern.
 Therapy aims at correcting the refractory error until 1990; however, now a radical approach targeting the pathophysiology of the disease by cross-linking the corneal fibers is undertaken where the superficial epithelium gets removed, 0.1% riboflavin is applied for 30 minutes.
 The cornea receives treatment with UVA for another 30 minutes.